Anoncheg1/diboard/README.md

 Knews issues:
 ----------
 - Impossible to chage HTML templates without recompilation.
-- HEAD and BODY NNTP commands do not read NNTPcache.
-- For TLS: only DNS names in AltNames Subject field supported.
 - It is possible to fake host in message-id and Path.(See "missing threads" in FullDocumentation)
-- It is possible to flood/spam from peers, that is why we need networking groups.
 - HTTP proxy not supported.

 TODO: